barbara-abreu/Random_things/README.md

 Just the LATEX source code for my CV.

-### Thought experiment to show the unbiasedness of the OLS estimator
+### Thought experiment to show the unbiasedness of the Ordinary Least Squares (OLS) estimator

 	thought_experiment.py